chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: this time write a very simple logic for wall\_following.py, no obstacles, no find\_wall service, no odometry, no complicated algorithm like FSM, in my simulation environment there is just four walls forming a room, and the robot is supposed to move following the wall on its right hand side.
+# frage this time write a very simple logic for wall\_following.py, no obstacles, no find\_wall service, no odometry, no complicated algorithm like FSM, in my simulation environment there is just four walls forming a room, and the robot is supposed to move following the wall on its right hand side.